Fed Explains YNW Melly Mistrial. Will He Be Released?

 Okay.

-It's probably gonna be like maybe with you know severe restrictions, he can't leave his house, maybe house arrest, something like that.
+He can't leave his house, maybe house arrest, something like that.

-Now, here's the thing though.
+Now, here's the thing, though.

-I don't know if they could prep for trial and and do it with Bortland in three months.
+I don't know if they could prep for trial and do it with Bortland in three months.

-I don't think they can do it, you know.
+I don't think they can do it.

-So um, so that might be an issue.
+So that might be an issue.

-The other thing, too, that I'm a little confused of is I don't know why the prosecution didn't bring Bortland on uh to testify.
+The other thing, too, that I'm a little confused of is I don't know why the prosecution didn't bring Bortland on to testify.

 As you guys remember, he is the one that gave that nonsensical story about the drive-by shooting.